chapatiyaq/editcount/README.md

 Login / password
 ================

-Fill the file 'connection.php' with the adequate logins and passwords:
+Rename the file 'connection.php.example' to 'connection.php' and fill it with the adequate logins and passwords:
 * For the wiki, $loginName and $loginPass the username and password of a bot account
 * For the database, DBNAME, DBUSER and DBPASSWORD the database name, user name and password for access to the database (SELECT)